MrBomber0x001/node-advanced-concepts/README.md

 # Intro

+On this repo, I've tried my best to have more consistency explaining some of the advanced node concepts for each concept I've included the following:

+- Introduction to the concept with illustrative approach
+- Examples
+- A full project to get your hands dirty and see the concept in real world
+- Resources for whom want to dig any further

 ## Contents

 - Events
 - Streams
 - Child process
 - CLI
 - Microservices

-**note**
-- I've included a project or more for each concept to get my hands dirty.
-- I've added explanations of each concept to make it clear.

 ## Resources

 The Resources I've used during my learning process was mainly divided into main sources

-* Books
+- Books
-* Online Courses and Write-ups
+- Online Courses and Write-ups

 **Books:**

 - Node Design Patternn, Orielly
 - Node In Practice, Manning
 - Advanced Node, Samer Buna

 **Courses**

 - Advanced Node, Alex Banks - linked in learning
 - Scaling Node application, Alex Banks - linked in learning